- 1. Convert Videos to FCP+

 Developed and introduced by Apple Inc. in the year 2007 with the public release of Final Cut Studio 2, ProRes is a codec that, unlike H.264 and H.265 that use MP4 as file extension, loosely compresses the footages, thus preparing them for post-production processes.

 MP4 files are GOP (Group of Pictures) and are smaller in size as they are compressed using H.264 or H.265 codecs.
 Because of this, the GPU has to make additional efforts to de-compress and compute the data they store before displaying a video on your screen during the playback.
 The condition stands true even during the editing process.
 Since the post-production tools like Adobe Premiere Pro, Final Cut Pro, etc. engage the GPU to de-compress an MP4 file, you cannot take full advantage of the hardware.

 Furthermore, H.264 and H.265 are 8-bit codecs, and therefore you get limited shades when it comes to color grading while working with MP4 files.

-ProRes, on the other hand, are I-frame (individual frame) files where each frame of the video is compressed individually.
-Although this significantly increases the size, it makes extremely simple for the GPU to process and display the frames on the screen during playback.
+On the other hand, ProRes is an I-frame (individual frame) files where each video frame is compressed individually.
+Although this significantly increases the size, it makes it extremely simple for the GPU to process and display the frames on the screen during playback.
 Also, due to this exact reason, the editing tools don’t have to engage the GPU unnecessarily while making modifications to the clips during the post-production processes.

 In addition to this, unlike MP4, ProRes is a 10-bit codec, which means that you get more room to work with color grading as compared to H.264 and H.265.